 - You are in control of the product quality

-- You are free to customize your product and its packaging
+- It provides the freedom to customize your product and its packaging

 - The big one: you keep your customer’s data (including email address)